 2. Install Preload

-If you have less RAM on your machine, then you should make a swap partition during initial Ubuntu installation.
-Normally Swap partition is made double in according to your actual RAM.
-If you have 2 GB RAM then the Swap Partition will be 4 GB.
+If your machine has less RAM, you should make a swap partition during the initial Ubuntu installation.
+Normally, the Swap partition is made to be double the size of the actual RAM.
+For example, If you have 2 GB of RAM, then the Swap Partition will be 4 GB in total size.

-This partition will use your HDD as RAM to speed up application launching and background system process.
-Discard of making this Swap partition, if you have RAM more than 4 GB.
+This partition will use your HDD as RAM to speed up the launching of applications and background processes.
+Do not create this Swap partition if you have more than 4 GB RAM.

 Run the following command.

 GRUB_TIMEOUT=10 to GRUB_TIMEOUT=2.
 This will make the Grub load time quicker, at only 2 seconds.
 To implement this change, run the following command.